 Moreover, it should also be noted that on the dark side – this setting isn’t beneficial for those who want to narrow all settings and get the most out of their graphics card.
-This also explains why we did so much calculation in the Nvidia and AMD Graphics Card Segment, that would completely take the visual quality to the next-level, while still maintaining consistent Frames.
-By all means, this guide focused on the Best Nioh 2 PC Settings; however, if you are still unable to fix crashes and stutters, we highly recommend deleting the config file from documents or contact the developers.
+This also explains why we did so much calculation in the Nvidia and AMD Graphics Card Segment, which would completely take the visual quality to the next level, while still maintaining consistent Frames.
+By all means, this guide focused on the Best Nioh 2 PC Settings; however, if you are still unable to fix crashes and stutters, we highly recommend deleting the config file from documents or contacting the developers.

 Nioh 2 Ver 1.27.2 Patch Notes

 - An issue where amrita crystals were not displayed correctly has been corrected

 - The issue with Minamoto no Yoshitsune’s specific attack has now been resolved